tslocke/hobocookbook/manual/dryml-guide.markdown

     </collection>
 {.dryml}

 This nesting works to any depth.
-To show this, if we defined an `<index-page>` tag that used `<collection>` (we'll skip the details of what exactly the page looks like):
+To show this, if we define an `<index-page>` tag that uses `<collection>` and declares it as a paramater:

     <def tag="index-page">
       <html>